meetecho/simple-whip-client/README.md

 Simple WHIP Client
 ==================

-This is an attempt to create a simple prototype of a [WHIP client](https://www.ietf.org/archive/id/draft-ietf-wish-whip-01.html), to be used mostly for testing with my [Simple WHIP Server](https://github.com/meetecho/simple-whip-server) (based on [Janus](https://github.com/meetecho/janus-gateway/)), as well as interoperability testing with other WHIP implementations.
-As such, it's very early stages, and mostly meant as a playground for interested developers.
+This is a prototype implementation of a [WHIP client](https://www.ietf.org/archive/id/draft-ietf-wish-whip-01.html), developed by [Meetecho](https://www.meetecho.com).
+While it was initially conceived to be used mostly for testing with [Simple WHIP Server](https://github.com/meetecho/simple-whip-server) (based on [Janus](https://github.com/meetecho/janus-gateway/)), as a standard WHIP implementation it's supposed to interoperate just as well with other WHIP implementations (check [this presentation](https://github.com/IETF-Hackathon/ietf112-project-presentations/blob/main/ietf112-hackathon-whip.pdf) for some interoperability considerations).

 # Building the WHIP client